pgte/procmon/README.md

 # Procmon

-Local process monitor.
+Local process monitor with a web UI.
 Monitors and graphs memory, CPU and event loop lag.

 Meant to be used in testing / staging environments.